riboseinc/rfc-crypto-sm4/sections/08-modes.md

 #  Modes of Operation {#sm4-modes}

-This document defines multiple modes of operation for the SM4 blockcipher algorithm.
+This document defines multiple modes of operation for the SM4 block cipher algorithm.

 The CBC (Cipher Block Chaining), ECB (Electronic CodeBook), CFB (Cipher